QualInsight/qualinsight-mojo-cobertura/README.md

 ## Plugin usage ##

-Current version is ``1.0.1``.
-It can be retrieved from [Maven central](https://repo1.maven.org/maven2/com/qualinsight/mojo/cobertura/qualinsight-mojo-cobertura-core/).
+The latest version of the plugin can be retrieved from [Maven central](https://repo1.maven.org/maven2/com/qualinsight/mojo/cobertura/qualinsight-mojo-cobertura-core/).

 **Note**: the plugin requires to be run with Java 1.7+.